author: niplav, created: 2020-10-07, modified: 2025-11-20, language: english, status: notes, importance: 3, confidence: log

 When I was around 9 years old, I decided to create a counter in my head that would increment when I saw a car of the brand Smart.
 I did this for around half a year, eventually reaching over 6000 (I don't remember the exact number anymore, what a shame).
 During this time, I created some rules:

-I remember location mattering a lot, a 2-week holiday in the US increasing the counter by only 1 or two, and a weekend in a big european city pushing the counter up by several hundred.
+I remember location mattering a lot, a 2-week holiday in the US increasing the counter by only 1 or two, and a weekend in a big European city pushing the counter up by several hundred.

 I don't remember my reasons for starting this.
 Perhaps I did it because Smarts are relatively recognizable and I was bored.
+(Implications for the likelihood of me being autistic are left to the reader.)

 I think the effects on my life were (and are) pretty neutral, though my visual classifier for Smarts is still much better than for other cars.
 I also still get a little bolt of attention when I see a Smart.